DPipes/USB_MIDI_AUDIO_SYNTH/README.md

 <b>0x6B: RELEASE TIME LOW</b>

 <em>The attack amplitude control is relative to the sustain amplitude.
-At 0 the attack amplitude will equal the sustain amplitude and at a maximum it will be double</em>
+At 0 the attack amplitude will equal the sustain amplitude and at a maximum it will be double.
+I would not recommend setting either amplitude exactly to 0 though because it gets funky and will beat you up.</em>

 <b>0x6C: ATTACK AMPLITUDE</b>